Catio spaces logo

 There is a wide variety of native bird species in North America and the Audubon’s Guide to North American Birds is a great resource to learn more about birds you may see.
 (If you don’t have many birds in your yard, take a look at our bird feeder guide for some ways to attract native bird populations to your area.)

-Here are 10 birds and bird calls you might identify in your backyard anywhere in the United States:
+Here are 10 birds and bird calls you might identify in your backyard anywhere in the United States.
+And check out our 5 tips for encouraging more birds to visit your garden while your cat is safe outdoors in a catio.

 1. American Goldfinch: The distinctive, sunny-yellow bodies and black wings of the American Goldfinch turn a bit more brown in the winter months.
 These birds nibble on daisy seeds, thistle and tree seeds from elm, alder and birch and may show up in your yard if these plants are available.